Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 **Components:** V, S, M (a candle)
 **Duration:** 8 hours

 You and up to ten willing creatures of your choice within range assume gaseous forms for the duration, appearing as wisps of cloud.
 While in this cloud form, a target has a Fly Speed of 300 feet and can hover; it has Immunity to the Prone condition; and it has Resistance to Bludgeoning, Piercing, and Slashing damage.
-The only actions a target can take in this form are the Dash action or a **:rsc-a: Magic**{ .rsc } action to begin reverting to its normal form.
+The only actions a target can take in this form are the Dash action or a **:rsc-a: Magic**{.rsc} action to begin reverting to its normal form.
 Reverting takes 1 minute, during which the target has the Stunned condition.
-Until the spell ends, the target can revert to cloud form, which also requires a **:rsc-a: Magic**{ .rsc } action followed by a 1-minute transformation.
+Until the spell ends, the target can revert to cloud form, which also requires a **:rsc-a: Magic**{.rsc} action followed by a 1-minute transformation.

 If a target is in cloud form and flying when the effect ends, the target descends 60 feet per round for 1 minute until it lands, which it does safely.
 If it can't land after 1 minute, it falls the remaining distance.